owanio1992/web-ssh-client/README.md

 ## Manage Servers
 in here can add /remove Servers

-## Manage Servers
+## Manage Permissions
-in here can add /remove Servers
+user can connect to which